Create a Website Account - Manage notification subscriptions, save form progress and more.

 No. A permit is not needed to have a garage sale.
 Garage sale signs should go up no sooner than a day before and taken down right after the sale.

 Yes.
 A burn permit is required to burn leaves.
-The permit is free and is valid for six months.
+The permit is free and is valid for one year.
 Burn permits can be obtained from the Building Department at Village Hall.

 A representative of the neighborhood must complete and sign a Block Party Permit Request.
 Completed block party requests must be submitted at least 7 days prior to the scheduled event and must be approved by the Village prior to the event.

-Raising chickens is permitted in certain zoning categories if it meets requirements.
+Raising chickens is permitted in most residential zones if certain requirements are met.
 Please view the Rules and Regulations for chickens here.
 If you have any additional questions please call the Village Building Department at 708-301-1301.

 No. The Village does not require vehicle stickers.

-Please contact the Homer Highway Department at (708) 301-0246.
-The Homer Road District does snow plowing in the Village.
+Please contact the Public Works Department at (708) 966-0059.
+The Public Works Department does snow plowing in the Village.

 Yes, the open space and biking trails within Heritage Park are open.
 The Active Core, the fitness and play hub in the center of the park, is currently under construction.
 Please check the Village Website for construction updates.

 No, at this time the Village does not rent out parks or pavilions for private events.
 Please call Homer Township to schedule a rental of their facilities at 708-301-0522.

 At this time, there is no timeline for the construction of a splash pad or water feature.
 The remaining stages of the development of Heritage Park are still in the early stages.
 The Heritage Park Concept Plan, completed in 2016, does include the concept of a splash pad and it will be considered as an option as the park continues to develop.